nuxt/docs/fr/api/configuration-loading-indicator.md

 ## Custom indicators

 If you need your own special indicator, a String value or Name key can also be a path to an html template of indicator source code!
 All of the options are passed to the template, too.

 Nuxt's built-in [source code](https://github.com/nuxt/nuxt.js/tree/dev/packages/vue-app/template/views/loading) is also available if you need a base!

+<p style="width: 294px;position: fixed; top : 64px; right: 4px;" class="Alert Alert--orange"><strong>⚠Cette page est actuellement en cours de traduction française.
+Vous pouvez repasser plus tard ou <a href="https://github.com/vuejs-fr/nuxt" target="_blank">participer à la traduction</a> de celle-ci dès maintenant !</strong></p>